-Stances of Faiths on LGBT Issues: Evangelical Lutheran Church in America
+Stances of Faiths on LGBTQ Issues: Evangelical Lutheran Church in America

 Churchwide Assemblies are held every three years, with elected representatives establishing policy and addressing the concerns of the larger church body.
 As stated on the denomination’s web site, the Churchwide Assembly “provides a time and place for growth and change while remaining rooted in Scripture, tradition, Lutheran confessions and the rich histories of our congregations and communities.”